Joadevy/js-algorithms/README.md

 - '1 - Chapter' is about conditional sentences and their sintaxis.
 - '2 - Chapter' contains exercises using arrow functions and arrays.
 - '3 - Chapter' is about practice with OOP.
-- '4 - Chapter' uses arrays methods
+- '4 - Chapter' uses arrays and strings methods.
+Also uses the math object